-Located nearly 500 miles down the Yangtze from Shanghai, Wuhan feels like another world in many ways—population is not one of them.
-Although you probably haven't heard of this central Chinese city, which is the capital of Hubei province and enjoys nonstop air service to San Francisco, its number of citizens puts it in the same league as Shanghai and other populous Chinese cities on this list: A cool 19 million.
+Located nearly 500 miles down the Yangtze from Shanghai, Wuhan feels like another world in many ways—the population is not one of them.
+Although you probably haven't heard of this central Chinese city, which is the capital of Hubei province and enjoys nonstop air service to San Francisco, its number of citizens puts it in the same league as Shanghai and other populous Chinese cities on this list: a cool 19 million.

 The most famous attraction in Wuhan is the five-story pagoda of the Yellow Crane Tower, but heritage is only the beginning of Wuhan's story.
 Enjoy a tranquil stroll through the Wuhan Botanical Garden, scream your head off at Happy Valley Wuhan theme park or enjoy a panoramic view from Tortoise Mountain TV tower.

 Of all the huge Chinese cities that aren't Beijing or Shanghai, Chengdu is probably the one springing to the greatest global prominence these days.
 Although it's "only" home to 18 million people, Chengdu is the most important business center in southwestern China, the Sichuan province that surrounds it serving as a transfer depot between Tibet, Southeast Asia and the eastern reaches of mainland China.